 Overview

-Slurry additives are chemicals which are added to slurry during storage to alter the composition of slurry in such a way that nitrogen retained within the slurry is increased thus reducing GHG losses to the atmosphere.
+Slurry additives are chemicals that are added to slurry during storage to alter the composition of slurry in such a way that nitrogen retained within the slurry is increased thus reducing GHG losses to the atmosphere.

 Why should farmers consider chemically amending their slurry?